AdobeDocs/campaign.en/help/v8/config/email-settings.md

 ![](../assets/do-not-localize/speech.png)  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to communicate the BCC email address to be used for archiving.

-Once the BCC email address is configured, you must enable the option in the delivery template or in the delivery through the **Email BCC** option.
+Once the BCC email address is configured, you must enable the dedicated option at the delivery level.

+>[!CAUTION]
+>
+>When creating a new delivery or delivery template, **[!UICONTROL Email BCC]** is not enabled by default.
+You need to enable it manually in the email delivery or delivery template.

 To do this, follow the steps below: